What Focus on the Family’s 2025 Marriage Report Gets Wrong About Divorce, Faith, and Abuse

 4. Infidelity disappears into “sexual issues/lack of sexual intimacy”

-Betrayal, secret double lives, serial affairs, and porn escalation are not named, they disappear into a neutral category, as if this were about mismatched sexual desire instead of broken trust.
+Infidelity is the top reason for divorce, according to major studies.
+But adultery, betrayal, secret double lives, serial affairs, and porn escalation are not named in the new FOTF report, they disappear into a neutral category, “sexual issues/lack of sexual intimacy”, as if this were about mismatched sexual desire instead of broken trust.

 This framing equates the pain of being sexually denied with the trauma of being sexually betrayed.
 One is disappointment; the other is violation.
 Treating them as the same obscures responsibility and protects offenders.